AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/Operator Overloading.md

 only preventing some conversions is desirable.
 By setting specific constructors to `= delete`, we can prevent those specific conversions.

 ## User-defined Literals
-You can define [literal suffixes](https://www.geeksforgeeks.org/integer-literal-in-c-cpp-prefixes-suffixes/) for classes by overloading the _""_ operator followed by a string.
-Classes can have multiple user-defined literals.
-The overload should not be a part of the class.
+You can define [literal suffixes](https://www.geeksforgeeks.org/integer-literal-in-c-cpp-prefixes-suffixes/) for classes by overloading the _""_ operator (outside the class) followed by a string.
+Classes can have multiple user-defined literals

 ```C++